sozu/py-pyracmon/README.md

 **Static typing support**

 This library provides the functionality to get the schema of serialized graph statically.
 For example in RESTful applications, the schema can be used for documentation of HTTP response.
-Because the schema reflects flexible change on data structure (ex. adding computed values, removing keys from a dictionary) in serialization phase, it no longer necessary to declare a type only to represent response structure.
+Because the schema accepts flexible change on data structure (ex. adding computed values, removing keys from a dictionary) in serialization phase, it no longer necessary to declare a type only to represent response structure.
 Note that the state of this functionality is still unstable becasue static typing support of python is changing frequently.

 **Testing support**